xinleipan/VirtualtoReal-RL/README.md

 #### In BMVC 2017 (Spotlight Presentation) ####
 By Xinlei Pan*, Yurong You*, Ziyan Wang, Cewu Lu

+## News!

+We updated with a novel TORCS environment for reinforcement learning [here](https://github.com/xinleipan/py_TORCS), with support for changing dynamics of the environment, getting segmentations and more!

 ## Introduction

 Virtual to real reinforcement learning proposed a realistic translation